Callasaurus/Week9-soc-across-the-globe-project-1-week-team-project/README.md

 | Darker colour | #1A1B41 |
 | Lighter colour| #C2E7DA |

-We choose these colours to help with accessibility so the app truely was for all.
-We also checked how these colours worked with colour blind things.
+We choose these colours to help with accessibility so the app was suitable for all.
+We also checked to make sure that the colour scheme was appropriate for those with colour blindness.

 ## Authors